ilyavf/algorithms/README.md

 Algorithms
 ==========

-Just playing with some well-known algorithms...
+Just playing with some well-known challenges...

 ## Anagram:
 ```javascript